gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 Once the mesh is reconstructed in the same scale and coordinate system as the ground truth, our evaluation code can be used to quantitatively evaluate its qualit.

-A minimal example of how to run the evaluation is shown below:
+A minimal example of how to run the evaluation is shown below, , and a practical example can be found in `eval_demo.ipynb`.

 ```python
 import numpy as np